 - i.
-The Disclosure Statement contains all the information that is required by the Registered Bank Disclosure Statements (Overseas Incorporated Registered Banks) Order (No 2) 2012; - ii.
+The Disclosure Statement contains all the information that is required by the Registered Bank Disclosure Statements (Overseas Incorporated Registered Banks) Order (No 2) 2013; - ii.
 The Disclosure Statement is not false or misleading.

-Over the year ended 30 September 2012, after due enquiry, each Director of the Ultimate Parent Bank and the Chief Executive Officer - NZ Branch believes that:
+Over the year ended 30 September 2013, after due enquiry, each Director of the Ultimate Parent Bank and the Chief Executive Officer - NZ Branch believes that:

-- i.
-The Ultimate Parent Bank has complied with all the conditions of registration; - ii.
-The NZ Branch had systems in place to monitor and control adequately ANZ New Zealand's material risks, including credit risk, concentration of credit risk, interest rate risk, currency risk, equity risk, liquidity risk and other business risks, and that those systems were being properly applied.
+- i. the Ultimate Parent Bank has complied with all the conditions of registration; - ii.
+The NZ Branch and ANZ Bank New Zealand Limited had systems in place to monitor and control adequately the material risks of Relevant Members of ANZ New Zealand including credit risk, concentration of credit risk, interest rate risk, currency risk, equity risk, liquidity risk and other business risks, and that those systems were being properly applied.

-This Disclosure Statement is dated 27 November 2012, and has been signed by the Chairman of the Ultimate Parent Bank, on behalf of all Directors, and by the Chief Executive Officer - NZ Branch.
+This Disclosure Statement is dated 27 November 2013, and has been signed by the Chairman of the Ultimate Parent Bank, on behalf of all Directors, and by the Chief Executive Officer - NZ Branch.

-J P Morschel Chairman

-On behalf of the Directors:
+John Morschel Chairman On behalf of the Directors: